legacysurvey/legacysurvey/pages/dr2/description.rst

 observations in August 2013 (http://www.noao.edu/perl/abstract?2013A-0741) and
 g,r,z-band observations from August 2014 through January 2015 for an NOAO survey program (https://www.noao.edu/perl/abstract?2014B-0404).
-It also includes public data from other programs near the Fall celestial equator bounded by 315 <
+It also includes public data from other programs with the footprint, including data taken by the Dark Energy Survey that are now public, in the "stripe 82" region bounded by 315 <
 |alpha| < 360 |deg| or 0 < |alpha| < 5 |deg|, and by -3\ |deg| < |delta| < +3\
 |deg|.
-In total, the optical data covers a disjoint footprint
-with 2078 deg\ |sup2| in g-band, 2141 deg\ |sup2| in r-band and 5322 deg\ |sup2|
+  In total, the optical data covers a disjoint footprint with 2078 deg\ |sup2| in g-band, 2141 deg\ |sup2| in r-band and 5322 deg\ |sup2|
 in z-band, of which 1807 deg\ |sup2| has been observed in all three optical filters.

-There are approximately 260 million unique sources in DR2 spread over 97554 bricks.
+There are approximately 260 million unique sources in DR2 spread over 97,554 bricks.

 DR2 includes the stacked images and the Tractor-based catalogs.
 The size of the DR2 data distribution is: